armsalter/costy/README.md

-🎉 Introducing Costy – A Stylish Clothing Store Web Experience! 👗🛍️
+👗 Costy – Clothing Store Website

-I'm excited to share Costy, a fully responsive and visually engaging clothing store website I designed and developed! 💻✨
+Costy is a modern and responsive clothing store website designed to showcase fashion products in a clean and user-friendly interface.

-This project was built using modern front-end technologies including:
+🔧 Technologies Used

-🔹 HTML5 – for clean and semantic structure
+HTML5 – for semantic and structured markup

-🔹 Sass (SCSS) – to craft a stylish and maintainable design 🔹 JavaScript – for dynamic interactions and user-friendly features
+Sass (SCSS) – for efficient and maintainable styling

-To simulate real-world functionality, I implemented a fake database with dummy data, allowing the site to behave like a functional e-commerce platform – with product listings, filters, and detailed item views.

-💡 Key Highlights:
+JavaScript – for interactivity and DOM manipulation

+🗃️ Fake Database
+To simulate real data and e-commerce functionality, a dummy/fake database was used.
+This allows for product listing, category filtering, and product detail views.

+✨ Features
-Fully responsive design – looks great on all screen sizes 📱💻
+Fully responsive design (mobile-first)

-Smooth user experience with interactive elements 🔄
+Interactive UI with dynamic elements

-Clean and modern UI, tailored for fashion retail 🎨🧥
+Organized and clean codebase

+Fashion-themed layout and product cards

+📌 Purpose
-This project helped me enhance my front-end development skills and gain experience in designing e-commerce interfaces from scratch.
+This project was created for practice and portfolio purposes, focusing on front-end development and UI/UX design in an e-commerce context.

-🚀 Feel free to explore the project on my GitHub or connect with me on LinkedIn for more exciting builds!